erasmo-marin/suitup-ui-legacy/README.md

 Suitup UI Toolkit is a set of React components to build web apps faster.
 Themeable, minimalist and easy to use.
 It will fit to your needs like a custom made suit, so SuitUp! and get started.

+##Status of the project

+Before you start, take in consideration that Suitup is in development.
+The first stable version will be 1.0.0, and the release policy is "when it's ready", so don't expect the api to be stable, even in the patch relases before 1.0.0.
+This is a preview that includes an usable set of components, but not ready for production.

+Did you find a bug?
+Do you want a new feature?
+Suggestions?
+Feel free to open issues and make a pull request 😀

 ##Getting started

 Add it to your project: